Babanusa-Wau Railway

 The railway is operational, but traffic on the railway line depends on several factors like the political and economical relations between Sudan and South Sudan, the existence of rebel forces close to the railway line in both Sudan and South Sudan and on the regional political climate during the South Sudanese Civil War.
-The railway is expected to carry freight trains in 2018.
+The railway was expected to carry freight trains in 2018, as of 2022 this still had not happened.

 Stations

 There are a total of 17 railway stations along the railway line on South Sudanese territory – and 11 on Sudanese territory.
 The two main railway stations along the railway line are located in South Sudan.
-There is the Wau Railway Station in South Sudan's second-largest city, Wau.
+There is the Wau railway station in South Sudan's second-largest city, Wau.
 The second important railway station is located in the city of Aweil, where many NGOs and the United Nations Mission in South Sudan are present to provide aid to the war-torn population of South Sudan (the cities around the railway line were not affected by the South Sudanese Civil War).